-I emphasize on critical thinking and making connections.
+I emphasize on critical thinking, making connections and theorizing.
 I don’t care if my kid understands musical notes or can write her name (she can recognize it though, among a few other words).
 It’s more important to me that she can communicate well, deal with her emotions and understand the difference between lies, stories and one’s personal truth.
 (In my opinion, there is no universal truth, there is only consensus.)

 My parenting style is very much inspired by the book »The whole-brain child«.
-The main concept discussed in it is the ability to integrate ones logical and emotional brain functionality to deal with emotional ups and downs in a rational and wholesome way.
-It is directed towards parents of toddlers and you can read it together with your kid, because it has cute illustrations that explain certain conflict situations by example.
-I highly recommend it.
+The main concept discussed in it is the ability to integrate ones logical and emotional brain functionality.
+The goal of this is to be able to deal with emotional ups and downs in a rational and wholesome way.
+It is directed towards parents of toddlers, and you can read it together with your kid.
+There are cute illustrations even, explaining conflict situations by example.
+I highly recommend reading this book.

 The hardest thing right now for us is to deal with what I call the »troublemaker phase«.
 I think, my kid is very late in this one.
 She has always been pretty independent and she likes to have her own things, set boundaries and emphasize on what is her choice and not other people’s.
 Lately this wish to decide everything by herself has become much stronger and frankly, much more annoying.